aki-tera/023_TarReader/README.md

 ![](https://img.shields.io/badge/compression-Tar-red)

 ## DEMO
 ### Compressed files are cumbersome to handle.
 It's even more difficult if there are compressed files within those compressed files.
 Here is a good news for those who are in such trouble.
-With this python program, you can view the text inside a compressed file without decompressing the compressed file.
+With this python program, you can view the text inside a compressed file `without decompressing the compressed file`.

 sample.tgz
 　┣a.txt　　　　<-you can read!